ActionScripted/Bourbon-Old-Fashioned/readme.md

 * Clone this project
 * Adjust `package.json` for your needs
 * Remove this project's git refs (`rm -rf .git`), setup your own repo
+* Search for "todo" in the project and change where appropriate
+* Install npm dependencies (`npm install`)
 * Run `grunt` from within project folder
 * Change stuff in `app` view results from `build`